 Sperm Retrieval-when to do it?

 The timing of sperm retrieval holds crucial significance.
 The step may be taken before the IVF or in conjunction with it.
-If the couple opts for advanced harvesting and freezing the sperm till the eggs are harvested, it is choice which lets the couple makes a well thought out plan.
-It has up to 60 per cent chances of finding the sperm.
+If the couple opts for advanced harvesting and freezing the sperm till the eggs are harvested, it is a choice that lets the couple makes a well thought out plan.
+It has up to 60% chance of finding the sperm.

 Microdissection TESE (MicroTESE)